ramiwalid/ramiwalid/README.md

 # 👋 Hi there, I'm Rami!

-I'm a Computer Science student at New Jersey Institute of Technology!
+I'm a third-year Computer Science student at New Jersey Institute of Technology!
 I'm an aspiring Software Engineer who works with various programming langugages, such as Java, JavaScript, HTMl/CSS, and more.

 ## Skills
 <div align="center">